No, Smug Liberals Aren’t the Reason We Lack Sane Gun Laws

 Much of Brooks’s analysis proceeds from the premise that GOP lawmakers oppose gun reforms because that is what most of their voters want them to do.
 But that’s a curious assumption, given the fact that congressional Republicans spent most of last year trying to gut Medicaid and slash taxes on the rich, even as polls consistently demonstrated (and the GOP’s mendacious rhetoric often tacitly admitted) that most Republican voters did not support those goals.

-The truth is that, due to the advantages of incumbency, partisan polarization and gerrymandering, most congressional Republicans have more to fear from defying the far-right fringe of their base, than they have to gain from diligently representing the consensus views of their constituents.
+The truth is that, due to the advantages of incumbency, partisan polarization, and gerrymandering, most congressional Republicans have more to fear from defying the far-right fringe of their base than they have to gain from diligently representing the consensus views of their constituents.
 Or, at least, most seem to believe as much.
-This reality, combined with a well-funded gun lobby that boasts a small but impassioned grassroots following; legislative institutions that minimize the voice of the most passionately pro-gun control constituencies (by privileging rural areas over rural ones); and the advent of a 60-vote threshold for virtually every piece of legislation in the Senate have all conspired to make passing even overwhelmingly popular gun reforms exceedingly difficult – even when progressives succeed in winning hearts and minds on the issue in Red America.
+This reality, combined with a well-funded gun lobby that boasts a small but impassioned grassroots following; legislative institutions that minimize the voice of the most passionately pro-gun-control constituencies (by privileging rural areas over urban ones); and the advent of a 60-vote threshold for virtually every piece of legislation in the Senate have all conspired to make passing even overwhelmingly popular gun reforms exceedingly difficult — even when progressives succeed in winning hearts and minds on the issue in Red America.
 Thus, pundits who want to see action on gun control should spend less time tone-policing their liberal Facebook friends, and more time calling for the abolition of the filibuster.

-Now, none of this is to say that liberals shouldn’t make an effort to empathize with Republican voters, or to diffuse the salience of culture war divides.
-The fact that a significant number of rank-and-file Republicans believe that assault weapons should be banned; taxes on the rich should be higher; and the government should spend more on health-care suggests that there are votes to be gained in defusing tribal resentments.
+Now, none of this is to say that liberals shouldn’t make an effort to empathize with Republican voters or to defuse the salience of culture-war divides.
+The fact that a significant number of rank-and-file Republicans believe that assault weapons should be banned; taxes on the rich should be higher; and the government should spend more on health care suggests that there are votes to be gained in defusing tribal resentments.
 But progressives’ anti-NRA tweets aren’t obstacles to such outreach.

-In his column, Brooks describes a series of focus groups between “Red” and “Blue” voters, and celebrates the common ground they were able to find through respectful engagement.
-Such encounters are a perennial trope in centrist punditry, where they’re often used to elide deep and abiding divisions in American life (i.e. the pervasiveness of racism and class conflict).
-Still, there’s a kernel of truth to such anecdotes – one that committed progressive organizers will readily endorse: Respectful, face-to-face engagement with those who reside outside blue America’s confines can (on occasion) make a difference.
+In his column, Brooks describes a series of focus groups between “red” and “blue” voters, and celebrates the common ground they were able to find through respectful engagement.
+Such encounters are a perennial trope in centrist punditry, where they’re often used to elide deep and abiding divisions in American life (e.g., the pervasiveness of racism and class conflict).
+Still, there’s a kernel of truth to such anecdotes — one that committed progressive organizers will readily endorse: Respectful, face-to-face engagement with those who reside outside blue America’s confines can (on occasion) make a difference.

 Progressives don’t need to stop railing against the far-right on Facebook; but they could probably stand to knock on a few more doors.